mubes/vidout/README.md

 Vidout provides 50 x 18 text output on a STM32F103 CPU (e.g. BluePill)
 using only 24% of the CPU, 1.2K of RAM and 7K of Flash.
-It's intended as a debug aid and should be trivial to port to other CPUs.
+It's intended as a development aid and should be trivial to port to other CPUs.

 You can see it in action at https://youtu.be/5UFpp3ao460